-For visitors who want a further glimpse into U.S. agriculture, NPPC will offer the following tours in conjunction with the 2017 World Pork Expo.
-Producers from around the world can get a first-hand look at Midwestern agriculture and experience grassroots hospitality as part of these tours.
+For visitors who want a further glimpse into U.S. agriculture, NPPC will offer the following tour in conjunction with the 2019 World Pork Expo.
+Producers from around the world can get a first-hand look at Midwestern agriculture and experience grassroots hospitality as part of this tour.

 Midwest Agriculture Tour